Tender broccoli is steamed then smothered in a creamy cheddar and Parmesan cheese sauce and topped with buttery Ritz crackers.

 It’s healthier with less sodium and it tastes better made from scratch.

-Another option is roasting the broccoli for more intense flavor for about 20 minutes in a 350° oven.
+Another option is roasting the broccoli for more intense flavor for about 20 minutes in a 350 degree oven.

-I combined Parmesan and cheddar cheeses for the sauce, but any type of cheese can be substituted including gruyere, Swiss or pepper jack.
+I combined Parmesan and shredded cheddar cheese for the sauce, but any type of cheese can be substituted including gruyere, Swiss or pepper jack.

 My favorite is Ritz.
 It adds a nice crunch to every bite.